 CAPE agreed to rescue a blind, senior, female goat who was lingering at an animal shelter.
 We all got a good laugh after “she” arrived at CAPE’s Animal Sanctuary because Sidney, or Sid for short, turned out to be a spry male goat who can spot a treat in your hand from across the barnyard pasture.

 He is the resident troublemaker, very handsome and one of the most vocal.
-He’s very affectionate and often comes when called by name.
+He’s affectionate and often comes when called by name.

 “Until we extend our circle of compassion to all living things, humanity will not find peace."